-For the safest handling on the road, the more heavily loaded semitrailer should be in first position behind the tractor.
-The lighter trailer should be in the rear.
-A converter gear on a dolly is a coupling device of one or two axles and a fifth wheel by which a semitrailer can be coupled to the rear of a tractortrailer combination forming a double bottom rig.
-See Figure 7.1.
+For the safest handling on the road, the more heavily loaded semitrailer should be in first position behind the tractor, and the lighter trailer should be in the rear.

+A converter gear on a dolly is a coupling device of one or two axles and a fifth wheel by which a semitrailer can be coupled to the rear of a tractor-trailer combination forming a double bottom rig.
+(See Figure 7.1).